tcltk/tcl/doc/markdown/dict.md

 # Description

-Performs one of several operations on dictionary values or variables containing dictionary values (see the **DICTIONARY VALUES** section below for a description), depending on *option*.
+Performs one of several operations on dictionary values or variables containing dictionary values (see the [Dictionary values] section below for a description), depending on *option*.
 The legal *option*s (which may be abbreviated) are:

 [dict]{.cmd} [append]{.sub} [dictionaryVariable]{.arg} [key]{.arg} [string]{.optdot}
 : This appends the given string (or strings) to the value that the given key maps to in the dictionary value contained in the given variable, writing the resulting dictionary value back to that variable.
 Non-existent keys are treated as if they map to an empty string.
 The updated dictionary value is returned.
 If *dictionaryVariable* indicates an element that does not exist of an array that has a default value set, the default value and will be used as the value of the dictionary prior to the appending operation.